Well cementing: Cementing Principle

 Cement is introduced into the well by means of a cementing head.
 It helps in pumping cement between the running of the top and bottom plugs.

 The most important function of cementing is to achieve zonal isolation.
 Another purpose of cementing is to achieve a good cement-to-pipe bond.
-Too low an effective confining pressure may cause the cement to become ductile.
+An effective confining pressure that is too low may cause the cement to become ductile.

-For cement, one thing to note is that there is no correlation between the shear and compressive strength.
-Another fact to note is that cement strength ranges between 1000 and 1800 psi, and for reservoir pressures > 1000 psi; this means that the pipe cement bond will fail first.
+For cement, there is no correlation between the shear and compressive strength.
+Cement strength ranges between 1000 and 1800 psi, and for reservoir pressures above 1000 psi, this means that the pipe cement bond will fail first.
 This would lead to the development of micro-annuli along the pipe.

 Cement Classes

-A. 0–6000 ft used when special properties are not required.
+A: 0-6000 ft; used when special properties are not required.